Please note : This post may be updated overtime with additional tips.

 I mentioned the detrimental problems with blue light from your devices but you may not be taking into consideration the effect of the lights outside of your home.

-Depending on where you live you could have street lamps shining light into your room or possibly the momentary passing of headlights if you live next to a road.
+Depending on where you live you may have street lamps shining light into your home or the every so often passing of headlights if you live next to a road.

 Did you know that your skin contains the same photo-receptors as the retina that picks up outside light?

-This again activates your SCN and signals to the brain that it’s daytime when it’s clearly not.
+This re-activates your SCN signaling to your brain that it’s daytime when it’s clearly not the case.

-Outside light will effect your ability to enter deep REM which is the stage of sleep where dreams occur and your body rejuvenates and repairs itself.
+To further complications outside light will effect your ability to enter deep REM which is the stage of sleep where dreams occur and your body rejuvenates and repairs itself thanks to the creation of human growth hormone (HGH)

-No gains from all that lifting if you can’t enter REM.
+So no gains from all that lifting bro!

 If you have some light still peaking through your curtains follow these tips and you’ll be all set!

 Wear a sleep mask.
 For this to be effective you must be able to completely cover your eyes and the mask must be comfortable enough to not cause any pressure or tightness around your head.
-My recommendation is to purchase a Manta Sleep mask.
+A great option for this is a Manta Sleep mask.

 Manta have removable plush eye pads that can be endlessly moved around to your liking with a velcro like adhesion to the mask and an adjustable band at the back.